maambmb/node-virus/README.md

       1. executes the decoded `payload.js`
       2. passes the encoded `payload.js` into payload's `infect` function

-## `virus.js`
+### `virus.js`

-This script actually sparks the virus and will cause all applicable node.js projects to become infected
+This file contains the minimized payload injected into an empty file.
+Running this script will cause the virus to propagate to all projects in the home folder.